Tigers vs. White Sox Player Props Betting Odds

 |0

-Bet on player props for Riley Greene, Spencer Torkelson or other Tigers players with DraftKings Sportsbook.
+Bet on player props for Riley Greene, Zach McKinstry or other Tigers players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!